Washing machine: Early machines

 An early example of washing by machine is the practice of fulling.
 In a fulling mill, the cloth was beaten with wooden hammers, known as fulling stocks or fulling hammers.

 The first English patent under the category of washing machines was issued in 1691.
 A drawing of an early washing machine appeared in the January 1752 issue of The Gentleman's Magazine, a British publication.
 Jacob Christian Schäffer's washing machine design was published in 1767 in Germany.
 In 1782, Henry Sidgier was issued a British patent for a rotating drum washer, and in the 1790s, Edward Beetham sold numerous "patent washing mills" in England.

 One of the first innovations in washing machine technology was the use of enclosed containers or basins that had grooves, fingers, or paddles to help with the scrubbing and rubbing of the clothes.
 The person using the washer would use a stick to press and rotate the clothes along the textured sides of the basin or container, agitating the clothes to remove dirt and mud.
 This crude agitator technology was hand-powered, but still more effective than actually hand-washing the clothes.

 More advancements were made to washing machine technology in the form of the rotating drum design.
 These early design patents consisted of a drum washer that was hand-cranked to make the wooden drums rotate.
 While the technology was simple enough, it was a milestone in the history of washing machines, as it introduced the idea of "powered" washing drums.
 As metal drums started to replace the traditional wooden drums, it allowed for the drum to turn above an open fire or an enclosed fire chamber, raising the water temperature for more effective washes.

-It was in the nineteenth century that steam power was first used in washing machine designs.
+It was in the nineteenth century that steam power was first used in washing machine designs, and there was something of race to develop labor-saving washing machines.

 In 1862, a patented "compound rotary washing machine, with rollers for wringing or mangling" by Richard Lansdale of Pendleton, Manchester, was shown at the 1862 London Exhibition.

 The first United States Patent, titled "Clothes Washing", was granted to Nathaniel Briggs of New Hampshire in 1797.
 Because of the Patent Office fire in 1836, no description of the device survives.
-The invention of the washing machine is also attributed to Watervliet Shaker Village, as a patent was issued to an Amos Larcom of Watervliet, New York, in 1829, but it is not certain that Larcom was a Shaker.
+The invention of the washing machine is also attributed to Watervliet Shaker Village, as a patent was issued to an Amos Larcom of Watervliet, New York, in 1829.
 A device that combined a washing machine with a wringer mechanism appeared in 1843 when Canadian John E. Turnbull of Saint John, New Brunswick patented a "Clothes Washer With Wringer Rolls".
 During the 1850s, Nicholas Bennett of the Mount Lebanon Shaker Society at New Lebanon, New York, invented a "wash mill", but in 1858 he assigned the patent to David Parker of the Canterbury Shaker Village, where it was registered as the "Improved Washing Machine".